PaulZC/IridiumSBD/documentation/README.md

 void ISBDDiagsCallback(IridiumSBD *device, char c)
 ```

-- Description: An optional user-supplied callback to monitor the library’s run state.
+- Description: An optional user-supplied callback to monitor the library's run state.
 - Returns: **None**.
 - Parameter: **device** – a handle to the modem device
 - Parameter: **c** – a character in the run log